 I’m now two weeks in to my LEJOG and 3-Peaks challenge.
 I am trying to walk from Land’s End to John O’Groats, wild camping every night.
 In this post, I will review how I’m getting on with the gear I finally chose to bring along.
-You can read my full gear list here and final decisions on what to take here.
+You can read my full gear list here.
 I’ll also share the habits I am trying to get into to make this wild camping life a little easier!
-You can read my posts about the journey so far here and here.

 The bed roll combination is working well.
-Obviously it would be more comfortable sleeping on a full size mat, but putting my rucksack or clothes bag under my feet and other bags at my head to raise my pillow height leaves enough of the Neo Air Xlite small mat for my body to be comfortable.
-Having the EXPED closed cell foam mat under the tent as a ground sheet does take the stress out of finding a suitable pitch in the dark.
+Obviously it would be more comfortable sleeping on a full size mat, but putting my empty rucksack or clothes bag under my feet and other bags at my head to raise my pillow height leaves enough of the Neo Air Xlite small mat for my body to be comfortable.
+Having the closed cell foam mat under the tent as a ground sheet does take the stress out of finding a suitable pitch in the dark.
 It means I don’t have to worry so much about thorns and sharp stones that may puncture my inflatable mat.
 This system is quick and easy to set up, which is nice when I’m tired and it’s dark.

 My Inov8 Roclite G 345 GTX boots are still very comfortable and I have no signs at all of blisters or sore patches.
 I am very impressed with them.
 I have written a full 1200 mile review of these boots here.

 The 345s feel wider than the Inov8 325s I have in the same size.
 The 345s also feel like they have a firmer sole, which is better for walking.
 How true this is I don’t know as I’ve no technical way of checking, but they are perfect for this walk in colder weather.

-In warmer weather or summer I would choose a non-lined boot as they breathe better.
+If walking this in mid-summer I would choose a non-lined boot as they breathe better.
 Probably the Inov8 RocFly G 390 boots.

 Down Jacket and Sleeping Bag